The best day trips from Madrid will give you a taste of Spain, showing you its beauty, history, and charm.

-So here are my recommendations for three great day trips from Madrid!
+So here are our recommendations for 11 great day trips from Madrid!

 Day trip to Toledo from Madrid